-Tablets are now the must-have mobile computing device, but with so many models available, choosing the best tablet comes down to your needs and price range.
-Those on a budget should check out Android tablets, as quality options start as low as $150.
-The iPad mini and iPad Air offer the most tablet-optimized apps, but start at $299.
-Then you have Windows 8 tablets, many of which double as laptops for increased productivity.
+Budget-minded shoppers should check out Android tablets, as quality options start as low as $150.
+Apple's easy-to-use iPad mini and iPad Air offer the most premium designs and largest number of tablet apps.
+Then, you have Windows 8 tablets, many of which double as laptops for increased productivity.

-At LAPTOP, we review every major tablet, evaluating them based on design, display quality, features and performance.
+At Laptop Mag, we review all major tablets, evaluating them based on design, display quality, features and performance.
 Here are the best tablets available today.

 Find the Best Tablet For You